Principal's Message |

 The proposed bus routes provided to caregivers to view earlier this year were private services which would be at a cost to families.
 However, after a discussion with the Ministry of Education, it became apparent that the Ministry was able to provide our school with school bus services under their School Transport Assistance policy.

 The bus routes have been carefully planned by the Ministry of Education and allocated based on ākonga/student home addresses, taking into consideration both the number of ākonga/students and the health and safety for all passengers.
 Unfortunately, due to these factors, it's not possible to accommodate individual requests for changes in bus routes.
+To determine the closest bus stop to your house, we recommend reviewing the provided information, particularly the maps or route details.
+These materials should help you identify the most convenient stop based on your home address.

 The Ministry has guidelines which outline how their services are designed, which considers the length of time students spend on buses, school timetables and value for money.
 The school bus services that will be operating from next year do fall inside these guidelines.